 Documentation regarding missing class because of illness must be provided by the student to the instructor in a timely manner.
-Instructors may further specify deadlines for documentation submission in their syllabi.
+Instructors may further specify documentation deadlines for submission in their syllabi.
 The University Health Services will issue a signed document attesting to the fact that the student received medical treatment at the Wellness Center.
-These documents, or other medical information submitted by the student, should be used by instructors in making decisions regarding whether an absence is excused but should not be construed as a "medical excuse."
-Ultimately, the authority for deciding whether the documentation presented by the student justifies an excused absence rests with the instructor.
-Also see "Attendance (student)" in this chapter.
+These documents. or other medical